isomerpages/moe-rivervalleyhigh/_information/Junior College/Direct School Admission (Junior College).md

 on both their demonstrated and potential ability to ensure that they benefit from the rigorous curriculum offered at RVHS.</p>
 <p><strong>Important Information (2026)*:</strong>
-<br>Application for RVHS DSA-JC application starts from 6 May 2026 and will
+<br>Application for RVHS DSA-JC application period starts from 6 May 2026
-end on 29 June 2026 via the following link <a href="https://go.gov.sg/2026rvhsdsajc" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/2026rvhsdsajc</a>
+and will end on 29 June 2026 via the following link <a href="https://go.gov.sg/2026rvhsdsajc" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/2026rvhsdsajc</a>
 <br>
 <br>RVHS will conduct our DSA-JC selection tests and interviews from 29 June
 to 11 August 2026.
 All applicants will receive notification from the school